How can we take care of bonsais

 5. Monitor the intensity of sunlight your bonsai receives.
 Too much direct sunlight can lead to leaf burn, while too little sunlight can result in weak growth.
 Adjust the placement of your bonsai accordingly to provide the right balance of light.

-See also Do bonsai trees need special pots
+See also Do bonsai trees need drainage holes

 By following these guidelines and ensuring that your bonsai receives the proper amount of sunlight, you can help maintain its health and beauty for years to come.